techno-solutionist-collective/dreadlocks/README.md

-`dreadlocks`
+🔒 `dreadlocks`
 ==

-> :lock: A cross-platform file-locking software library for Python that
+> A cross-platform file-locking software library for Python that supports
-> supports thread-level locks, process-level locks, and both simultaneously.
+> thread-level locks, process-level locks, and both simultaneously.

 ## API Documentation